 Jerry Jones is not known to be a patient owner, so after failing to win their divsion, and once again failing to make it out of the 1st round in the playoffs, I could see him feeling the need to trade up for the missing piece to their potential championship team.
 Also, it doesn't hurt that McCarthy willl be on the hot seat going forward, and their recent cuts of starting players tells them that they have a limited window to win with their expensive team.
 The Cowboys have lacked a true playmaker at safety for years now, so perhaps this will be the year they finally address the position by getting the best safety in the class here.

 Even though Kenny Pickett is seen as the most NFL-ready QB from last year's class, he will most likely still have some growing pains, especially when playing against the 12th hardest strength of schedule.
 That paired with their aging roster could lead to some regression.
 With this pick, it would make sense for the Steelers to beef up their trenches by getting the best OT in this class to protect Pickett.

-18. (Trade from Cardinals to Patriots)- Joey Porter Jr., CB, Penn State
+16. (Trade from Cardinals to Patriots)- Eli Ricks, CB, Alabama

 The Patriots desperately need a new CB1 considering they lost Jackson in Free Agency, and now have to play in a division with Hill and Diggs, so getting the next best CB here makes sense for them, and I'm sure Belichick would love to continue his Alabama-New England pipeline.